RoeJecc/news-explorer-frontend/README.md

 Inspiration:

-To create a single page application for searching the NewsAPI.org API with the ability to save articles to a user's Saved Articles list for viewing later.
+To create a single page application for searching the NewsAPI.org API.
+Complete with user authorization and authentication this app has the ability to save articles to a user's Saved Articles list for viewing later.

 Features: